Bistro Stari Grad

 Planning a Visit

 Metkovic is reachable from Dubrovnik in under an hour by road, and from Mostar in a similar time heading south.
 It functions as a practical stop on the route between the Dalmatian coast and Herzegovina rather than as a primary destination in its own right, which shapes the realistic context for a visit to Bistro Stari Grad.
-Given the absence of published hours, booking contacts, or a website for the venue, the practical approach is to arrive during standard Croatian and Bosnian lunch service hours (noon to three) or in the early evening window, when the town's bistros typically run their full menus.
+The practical approach is to arrive during the lunch service window or in the early evening, when the town's bistros typically run their full menus.
 The town's scale means that walking the old town streets to assess what is open and busy remains the most reliable method of confirming service before committing.

 At-a-Glance Comparison